The Most Popular Search Engines Logos and Brands

 Sogou Search Logo

 The Chinese search engine Sogou is still a “search engine”!
 After all, its name translates to “search dog”.
-Behind it is the technology giant Tencent, which, since 2004, has brought the new search engine to the third position in demand in China.
+Behind it is the technology giant Tencent, which has ranked the new search engine as the third most in-demand in China since 2004.
 But outside the Celestial Empire, it hasn’t caught on yet.
-That’s because the developers have focused on adapting Internet Explorer to the Chinese language environment.
+The developers have focused on adapting Internet Explorer to the Chinese language environment.

-There, too, we have our own browser: multitasking, asynchronous, with proxy and offline web surfing in each tab.
+The browser is asynchronous and multi-tab, supporting proxy and offline web browsing in each tab.
 That way, if one page hangs, all the others remain active.
 In this sense, it is very similar to Google Chrome, which is what it is designed for, though.
 Sogou is the Chinese version of Google.

 Ecosia